CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \subsection{Implementation Details}

 In this subsection, we will introduce the specific implementation details of pretrain, prompt and predict in our CP3 paradigm, as well as the training details of the whole framework.
 Firstly, we use inverse prompt function to construct the pretraining pairs, where the threshold $\Gamma$ of IOI pretraining is set to 0.9.
 Then we pretrain the generation network in the self-supervised way.
 After training the generation stage, we fix it to extract the global feature and point-wise feature of the last layer, and feed them to train the refinement stage.
-In semantic-guided predict stage, we use three blocks to recover the local details iteratively, based on the imperfect point cloud from prompt stage, as shown in Fig. \ref{prnet}.
-For various resolutions of datasets, we can adjust the upsampling multiplier in the MPD block to upsample at different scales in training, e.g., for 2,048 points of imperfect point cloud and 16,384 points of target point cloud, we can set the multipliers of three MPD blocks to $[1,1,8]$ and choose local regions of multi-scale transformer with 12 and 24.
-The loss functions of generation stage is the KL divergence loss \cite{pan2021variational} and CD loss, the refinement loss function is CD loss.
+In semantic-guided prediction stage, three MPD blocks are used, as illustrated in Figure \ref{prnet}, to recover the local details iteratively.
+The proposed approach also enjoys the flexibility when dealing with different resolutions of datsets, thanks to the proposed MPD block.
+For example, for 2,048 points of imperfect point cloud and 16,384 points of target point cloud, we can set the multipliers of three MPD blocks to $[1,1,8]$ and choose local regions of multi-scale transformer with 12 and 24..
+We apply KL divergence and CD loss in the generation stage, witrh the weight setting in \cite{pan2021variational}, respectively.
+In the refinement stage, only CD loss is used.

-For training details, the batch size is set to 64.
+We train the method using 4 RTX 8000 GPUs, with a batch size of 64.
 The optimizer is Adam optimizer with initial learning rate $ 1 \times 10^{-4}$ (decayed by 0.7 every 40 epochs).
-For the environment, our framework is implemented by PyTorch 1.5 and RTX 8000 GPUs (each with 48 GB memory consumption).
 As for resource usage, our modulation module contains only less than 43k parameters.
 The model parameters / inference time of our SCRNet is 20.7M / 0.52s, PoinTr \cite{yu2021pointr} is 30.9M / 0.65s, SnowFlakeNet \cite{xiang2021snowflakenet} is 19.2M / 0.61s, but we have the best completion result (as Table \ref{tab:results_mvp} and \ref{tab:results_pcn} shows).